Former Brazilian President Bolsonaro meets Stitt, Broken Arrow officials during Oklahoma visit

 People are also reading…

-After losing his re-election bid in October, he left the country for Florida.
-In January, Brazil’s Supreme Court announced it would investigate whether Bolsonaro played a role in inspiring his supporters to storm the country’s Congress, Supreme Court and presidential offices earlier that month.
+After losing his reelection bid in October, he left his country for Florida.
+In January, Brazil’s Supreme Court announced that it would investigate whether Bolsonaro played a role in inspiring his supporters to storm that country’s Congress, Supreme Court and presidential offices earlier that month.

 The incident has been compared to the Jan.
 6, 2021, attacks on the U.S. Capitol.
 Bolsonaro has denied any involvement in the uprising.